Unipotent Invariant Matrices

+As is mentioned, some deeper aspects of Springer-fibers arise in the context of character sheaves of Luzstig in which certain equivariant compactifications of $G$ are in need, \cite{Lusztig04}, \cite{HeLusztig06}.
+Building on the work of Lusztig, in the articles \cite{He06}, \cite{HeThomsen06}, He and He-Thomsen investigate the unipotent variety and its subvarieties in a wonderful compactification of $G$.
+See Springer's I.C.M. report \cite{Springer06}, also.
+Although we do not get into wonderful compactifications in this manuscript, we already have some extensions of our work to this setting, \cite{CJ10}.

-The organization of the paper is as follows: in Section \ref{S:notation} we set our notation.
-In Section \ref{S:preliminaries} we present preliminary results.
-In Section \ref{S:statements} we describe our results in detail.
-Finally, in Section \ref{S:proofs} we present proofs of the results.
+We organized our paper as follows.
+In Section \ref{S:Notation} we set our notation.
+In Section \ref{S:Preliminaries} we present preliminary results, in particular we find a matrix equation $U(u,x)=0$ determining if a matrix $x\in \Mat_n$ is fixed by the unipotent operator $u\in \mt{SL}_n$, or not.

+In Section \ref{S:Fixed points}, for a fixed $u$, we describe explicitly the locus of $U(u,x)=0$.
+In particular, we compute the dimensions of the fixed loci in $\Skew_n$ and in $\Sym_n$.
+In Section \ref{S:sl_2} we recognize each fixed locus as an $\mf{sl}_2$-module with its highest weight spaces given by the matrix blocks as calculated in Section \ref{S:Fixed points}.

+In Section \ref{S:Non-degenerate} we find an intriguing determinantal formula for a unipotent fixed matrix.
+Finally, in Section \ref{S:Rank} we determine exactly which symmetric (respectively skew-symmetric) unipotent fixed matrix is non-degenerate.

+\textbf{Acknowledgements} The first author is partially supported by the Louisiana Board of Regents enhancement grant.
+We thank Joseph Silverman for helpful conversations and the anonymous referee for their careful reading and suggestions for improvement.